In the last section, we discussed doctors and long waits. This included flexibility, appointments, and during sessions.

 Would you agree that one method to tackling spontaneous play is to build natural rewards into playtime?

-On this track, we discussed Simple Play for Toddlers and Preschoolers.
+In this section, we discussed Simple Play for Toddlers and Preschoolers.
 This included playing with toys, toy match, borrowing and tackling spontaneous play.

-On the next track, we will discuss Four Tips for Free Time at School.
+In the next section, we will discuss Four Tips for Free Time at School.
 These will include rules, lining up with a friend, developing structured activities and fixation games.

 Peer-Reviewed Journal Article References: